ianchak/stati/docs-site/site/core-concepts/index.md

 Stati keeps its dependency footprint small by:

-- Using Vite for development and bundling (you probably already use it)
+- Using modern build tools for development and bundling
 - Leveraging proven libraries like Markdown-It and Eta
 - Avoiding heavy frameworks and unnecessary abstractions
 - Focusing on core functionality that most sites need